r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.4.7 =
+*Release Date - 5 Jan, 2022*

+* Fix: user not added into phpBB, when an user added by admin in WordPress
+* Fix  all others actions that do not fires when editing users in wp-admin side

 = 2.4.6 =
 *Release Date - 4 Jan, 2022*